tonylee3k/Multi-purpose-Personality-Productivity-Tool-MPPT-/README.md

-# Application Name: Multipurpose Personal Productivity Tool (MPPT)
+# Multipurpose Personal Productivity Tool (MPPT)

+## Applicaiton built with Python with the following main libraries
+1. **PyQt5** - for the app's GUI interface
+2. **PyQtWebEngine** - for the app's built-in mini browser
+3. **sqlite3** - for the built-in database management system to manage inputs from different users

 ## Application Description
 The Multipurpose Personal Productivity Tool is an all-in-one mini-tools in a single computer